cloudfoundry-attic/cf-openstack-validator/docs/openstack_configurations.md

 By default, hypervisor-local storage is used for a VMs boot disk.
 If your OpenStack setup requires you to use disks from block storage instead, you can set `openstack.boot_from_volume: true`.

+## Using custom ephemeral disk size

+By default, the root disk size and ephemeral disk size of the OpenStack flavor determine the ephemeral disk size available on a BOSH stemcell.
+If you want to specify your disk size independent of the flavor's disk sizes, you need to enable `openstack.boot_from_volume: true` as described above and configure a different root disk size in `cloud_config.vm_types.['default'].cloud_properties.root_disk.size`.
+We recommend a minimum size of 10GB.
+You can calculate the available ephemeral disk size as `root_disk.size - 3GB - flavor_RAM`.

 ## Using flavors with 0 root disk size

-By default, the size of the boot disk is determined by the root disk size of the flavor you are using.
-If you're using flavors with a root disk size of 0, you need to specify the desired root disk size in `cloud_config.vm_types.['default'].cloud_properties.root_disk`.
-We recommend a minimum size of 10GB.
+See above.

 ## Using internal ntp servers